mendix/docs/content/en/docs/refguide/mobile/best-practices/incremental-synchronization.md

 This pattern makes it possible to incrementally sync objects from the server to the device based on changed dates.

 This pattern was developed by our MVP Marcel Groeneweg.
-You can watch him explain it in [this video](https://www.mendix.com/videos/lightning-fast-native-sync-for-large-data-sets/).
+You can watch him explain it in [this video](https://www.mendix.com/videos/lightning-fast-native-sync-for-large-data-sets/):

+{{% vidyard dUhLAZukL7AU3JY43eUQ4Q %}}

 ## 2 Challenge